 - In order to schedule an accommodated test, fill out the online alternative testing request located in the Student AIM portal.

-- Disability Services will work directly with the professor to obtain and proctor the test.
+- Accessibility Resource Center will work directly with the professor to obtain and proctor the test.

-- Upon receiving a request for alternate testing accommodations, the Office of Disability Services will review and approve, deny, or request more information.
+- Upon receiving a request for alternate testing accommodations, the Accessibility Resource Center will review and approve, deny, or request more information.

 - Five (5) business days’ notice for regular exams/quizzes and 10 business days’ notice for final exams is required.

-- The notice is necessary for seat assignment in the testing room and to allows ODS time to communicate with the professor and coordinate exam details, test times, and instructions.
+- The notice is necessary for seat assignment in the testing room and to allows ARC time to communicate with the professor and coordinate exam details, test times, and instructions.

 Repeat these steps each semester, as needed.
 This has to be done each semester.